AlecAivazis/redux-responsive/README.md

 # Setup

 First, add the reducer somewhere in your reducer tree.
-It's just a reducer!
-Put it wherever you want.
+It's just a reducer so you can put it wherever you want!
 For example, you could put it in your top level call to `combineReducers`.

 ```js
 // reducer.js